 Use Precise Language

-Good leaders know that they want to say and choose their words carefully.
+Good leaders know what they want to say and choose their words carefully.

 They use precisely the right language to get their message across.
 When their team receives a message, they are not left wondering what their leader meant to say.
 Make a point of proofreading everything you produce before it leaves your desk, tablet or handheld device for distribution.
 Spell check won’t catch every error, and it would be a mistake to rely on it exclusively to check your writing.